ee209-2020-fall/ee209-2020-fall/midterm.md

 <h3>1.
 Preparation : Before midterm exam</h3>
 You should prepare three things before midterm exam.<br>
 1) Download "Honor Code Pledge" from KLMS, print and sign.<br>
-2) Prepare test environment setting (Check below detail information).<br>
+2) Prepare test environment setting (Check below for detail information).<br>
 3) Prepare A4 papers for your answer sheet.
 DO NOT use reusable paper (e.g., 이면지).<br>
-4) Practice taking pictures and emailing directly from your phone, without using the computer.
+4) Practice taking pictures and emailing directly from your phone, without using the computer (Check below for detail information).
 <br>

 <h3>2.
 Exam</h3>